YuZhang-steven/online-slide/README.md

 - Content can add a configure model.
 Image or Text style can store in in there.
 _ Page and Presentation can also has their style and configure file

+### Backend

+The major database use PostgreSQL.
+The data models are parent-child relation, so tradition PostgreSQL will support it well.
+Images and Videos upload to R2 Storage, so they can be store and get fast.
+Also, there are possilbe stream feature can used on video if needed.

+Beside the traditional API, there are three server side funtions: addNewPage/fetchingAllPages/fetchingAllPresentations.
+These functions used in the server in the server side rendering

+### Frontend

+The major part of the slide editor are the contents manipulation in the 2D canvas.
+I used package Kanba to handle this part.
+They already have basic dragging/rotation/resizing handle.

+There are two maps and a set to manage the all pages and contents in a presentation.
+The pageMap include all page's id and the content's id set of that page. contentMap include all contentInformation and their id as the key.
+The set are used to track the content ids that have been deleted(those contents are not in the contentMap).

+There are also two global state to track what's the current page to show on the screen and the contents ids in that page

+In each rendering, the